Neloy-SWE/Object-Oriented-Programming/README.md

 **abstract class:** an abstract class serves as a blueprint for other classes. it can have abstract methods (without implementation) and concrete methods (with implementation). it cannot be instantiated.

 **interface:** an interface is a contract that defines a set of methods or properties without implementations. classes implementing an interface must provide the implementation.

+### polymorphism:
+polymorphism allows one interface to be used for different implementations.

+Type:
+1. compile-time polymorphism (method overloading): multiple methods with the same name but different parameters.
+2. run-time polymorphism (method overriding): a method in a derived class overrides a method in the base class.